LaputanMachines/website/README.md

 call me out on all of my CSS issues (stay away from the lower-lines of `styles.css`, it's a bad neighborhood).
 ## Miscellaneous
 ### Why is this readme so unprofessional?
-Let your hair down once and a while.
+You gotta let your hair down once and a while, you know.
+Of all my projects that could use a readme, my portfolio might be the best place to have a little fun.